1bardesign/chitin/readme.md

 ### Q: Why doesn't this ECS work like [some other ECS implementation]?

-I've hesitated to call the architecture by the ECS moniker, as there's a lot of buzz and (often contradictory) preconception that comes with it at the moment.
+I've hesitated to call the architecture by the ECS moniker, as it seems to mean different things to different people, and there's a lot of "religious" discussion around it.

 However, eradicating the terminology from the project proved difficult and counter-intuitive, so I've just tried to be open about how everything works.